swcarpentry/git-novice/04-open.md

 people who want to work this way need to make some decisions about what exactly "open" means in practice.

-## Version control as electronic notebook
+## Version control as electronic lab notebook

-The benefits of version control in essence mean that, when used diligently, you can use version control as a form of electronic notebook for your computational work.
+The benefits of version control in essence mean that, when used diligently, you can use version control as a form of electronic lab notebook for your computational work.

 * The conceptual stages of your work are documented, including who did what and when.
-Every incremental step is stamped with an identifier that due to how it is computed is globally unique for most intents and purposes.
+Every step is stamped with an identifier (the commit ID) that is for most intents and purposes is unique.
 * You can tie documentation of rationale, ideas, and other intellectual work directly to the changes that spring from them.
 * You can refer to what you used in your research to obtain your